-What I call Socio-Noir is present in particular for Panic In the Streets.
-The film works as much as social commentary as it does dark tale of crime drama, with protagonists, anti-heroes and femme fatales.
+What I call socio-noir is present in particular for Panic In the Streets.
+The film works as much as social commentary as it does dark crime drama, with protagonists and anti-heroes.
 Panic in The Streets is in keeping with the police documentary moral where the hero, that of Lt Clint Reed M.D. sets out on a righteous path as savior.
 He is incorruptible and courageous.

 Along with the trains cutting through the grungy metallic night in the city and it’s din, the film creates the unwashed environment and the oily screechy noises of movement. struggling people trying to survive.
 Desperate criminal elements abound amidst the sounds of blaring ship horns coming in to dock.
 The city is an alive filth stained entity.

 There is evidence of Kazan’s attitude crystallized when dialogue towards the end refers to community and what that truly means.
 Kazan shows us city scapes and panoramic views to evoke how people can be swallowed up by the enormity of urbanization.
 An urbanized society split by class and race.